-The overarching emphasis of the NDP and its five-year implementation plans is to eliminate income poverty and reduce inequality, by building on three pillars, namely Inclusive Economic Growth, Capabilities of South Africans, and a Capable State.
+The overarching emphasis of the National Development Plan and its five-year implementation plans is to eliminate income poverty and reduce inequality, by building on three pillars, namely Achieving a More Capable State, Driving a Strong and Inclusive Economy and Building and Strengthening the Capabilities of South Africa.
 The research agenda of the HSRC is strategically aligned around these pillars and purposes.

-The MTSF 2019-2024 echoes the NDP implementation pillars and identifies seven priorities through which to achieve the aims of driving a strong and inclusive economy, building and strengthening the capabilities of South Africans and achieving a more capable state:
+The Medium-Term Strategic Framework 2019-2024 echoes the NDP implementation pillars and identifies seven apex priorities through which to achieve the NDP aims.
+The HSRC supports the apex priority commitments of the Department of Science and Innovation as illustrated below: